dionjwa/flambe-nodejs/README.md

 	cd flambe-nodejs
 	npm install canvas
 	npm install source-map-support
+	npm install websocket
 	haxe build.hxml
 	node haxe.js

 You will see some images created in the terminal.
 These images are the result of different rendering operations.

 If everything worked you'll have a 'frames' folder in the current directory with some of the frames rendered.
 The control over what to render is in src/flambe/demo/NodeRendering.hx

+You can also view the canvas in a web browser, and send mouse events.

+	haxe -D node_flambe_server_enabled -D build.hxml
+	node haxe.js

+Then open a browser to http://localhost:7000

+The canvas element detects mouse events and sends them back to the node client process.